The DofE online services Privacy Statement

 We may therefore use this personal data for the following purposes:

-· To send you information about and changes to eDofE and the DofE website.
+· To send you information about the programme and changes to eDofE and the DofE website.

 · To send you information about the DofE and promotional material about our products and services, and products and services offered by our partner organisations and companies, that we think may be of interest to you, provided that you have not opted out as described above.